Kotlin/dataframe/docs/StardustDocs/topics/readSqlDatabases.md

 connection.close()
 ```

-## Schema retrieval for a specific SQL table
+## Schema reading for a specific SQL table

 The purpose of these functions is to facilitate the retrieval of table schema.
 By providing a table name and either a database configuration or connection,